bhauman/lein-figwheel/README.md

 can click on files in the heads up display and they will open in your editor!

+#### Descriptive Errors with Code Context

+Figwheel provides descriptive compiler errors that point to where there error is in your code.
+These errors appear in the REPL as well as the heads up display.

+#### First Class Configuration Error Reporting

+When you are configuring a tool for the first time, it can be quite daunting.
+Figwheel currently offers best-of-class configuration error reporting that will help you if you happen to misconfigure something.

 #### Built-in ClojureScript REPL

 When you launch figwheel it not only starts a live building/reloading